beccaburns/Cooper-Client/README.md

 #### Cons
 - Security
 - Client-side resources can cause issue
-- Software can not be written in any language or framework without it affecting the client-side
+- Specific language - Software can not be written in any language or framework without it affecting the client-side
+- SEO can become a problem for team members